khoi148/weather-app-express/README.md

 1. Enter a location into the search bar in the top right.
 2. Press enter/or click on the get forecast button, and see the results in a 24 hour upcoming weather forecast for that location.

+A free live demo of this app: https://weather-app-express123.herokuapp.com (Hosted on Heroku)